 The purpose of this activity is to assist you in understanding the concepts of design and licensing bases and related documents.
 As a reactor engineering inspector, you will be required to verify. {Body Text}

-COMPETENCY AREA: INSPECTION {Journal Heading} TECHNICAL AREA EXPERTISE
+COMPETENCY AREA: INSPECTION {Journal Heading 2} TECHNICAL AREA EXPERTISE (use [shift Enter] for multiple entries)

-LEVEL OF EFFORT: 50 hours {Journal Heading}
+LEVEL OF EFFORT: 50 hours {Journal Heading 2}